 NDTC: The NDTC derives its style and approach to dance theatre by a study of Jamaica’s traditional folk forms.
 The folk culture of music and dance and the idiosyncrasies that make us uniquely Jamaican are abstracted, distilled and experimented with in a laboratory-like environment to create works of excellence comparable to any other across the world.
-There is the story telling aspect, which is important in Jamaican history and culture, exploration of rhythm and form, investigation of the physical environment and how is impacts relationships, people etc. Due consideration is given to staging these works on a proscenium stage without losing the essence or cultural nuances and references.
+There is the storytelling aspect, which is important in Jamaican history and culture, exploration of rhythm and form, investigation of the physical environment and how it impacts relationships, people, etc. Due consideration is given to staging these works on a proscenium stage without losing the essence of cultural nuances and references.

 Dance Mogul: What are some important facts about Jamaica’s dance culture that we may not know but need to know?

 NDTC: Jamaican dance culture is very vibrant, dynamic and multi-textured whether it’s experienced through religious practices, social gatherings, dance theatre, dance education at the secondary and tertiary level, dance competitions through the Jamaica Cultural Development Commission or Dance shows on television or in entertainment made known or popular to the world through our musical forms – ska, rocksteady, reggae, and the popular dancehall culture.

 To be Jamaican is to be exposed to dance at an early age and to understand that Jamaica is a dancing culture influenced greatly by strong African retention.

 Dance Mogul: What can audiences expect from your upcoming performances?